• Skip to primary navigation

 2017 Standards for Accreditation—Interpretation and Continued Implementation

 The CAA implemented new accreditation standards on August 1, 2017.
 The CAA continues to assess the effectiveness of those standards at measuring program quality.
 The CAA examines how programs, in the aggregate, are meeting the standards and areas where further guidance, interpretation, or resources are needed.
 Revisions were made effective April 1, 2019, after opportunity for peer review, to better clarify CAA expectations in regards to faculty.
-There is opportunity for programs to provide feedback on any standard that require further interpretation or guidance via the post-site visit evaluation survey.
+There is opportunity for programs to provide feedback on any standard that requires further interpretation or guidance via the post-site visit evaluation survey.
 The CAA’s Standards Committee reviews any comments received and determines where additional resources or revisions may be needed.

 Resources for Existing, New, and Developing Programs

 As part of its 2019–2021 Strategic Plan, the CAA plans to increase services and resources for existing and developing programs.
-Some of the planned strategies include development of workshops and educational modules for new program directors, programs up for re-accreditation, as well as programs in development.
+Some of the planned strategies include the development of workshops and educational modules for new program directors, programs up for re-accreditation, as well as programs in development.
 The CAA continues to explore opportunities for two-way interaction and partnership with programs, through a variety of mechanisms.

 Stay tuned for updates on these initiatives and more via ASHA Convention sessions and the Accreditation Connection e-newsletter.